raktern07/Vibekit-Features/typescript/clients/web/README.md

 **Monorepo Structure:**

 - `typescript/clients/web/` : This frontend
-- `typescript/templates/` : Framework agents to use as a starting template, and example agents.
+- `typescript/templates/` : Framework agents to use as a starting template
+- `typescript/examples/` : Example agents
 - `typescript/lib/` : Supporting libraries and MCP tools

 **How it works:**